ForToffee/CheerLights/README.md

 console.py
 ----------
-Outputs current colour to the console
+Outputs currently available colours to the console then adds new colour when available

 neopixel.py
 -----------
-Outputs the last colours to attached NeoPixels via ws2812 library
+Outputs the latest colours to attached NeoPixels via ws2812 library.
+When a new colour is received all pixels show the colour briefly, then return to latest colours

+The ws2812 library is from https://github.com/pimoroni/UnicornHat

 todo:
-- test
 - finish documenting :-)
-- add all neopixel support for latest colour only